Off-Road driving lessons for kids with Land Rover. That sounds interesting, right?

 Trying Out Off-Road Driving Lessons for Kids

-Yesterday I took Flea, along with my 16-year-old niece, to try some off-road driving lessons for kids.
+Yesterday I took Flea to try some off-road driving lessons for kids.
 I’d actually bought the voucher last Christmas but we never found time to use it – until now!

-If you’re looking for a Christmas present for your tween or teen, I think these off-road driving lessons for kids are a really great option.
+If you’re looking for a Christmas present for your tween or teen, I think these driving lessons for teenagers are a really great option.
 And if you like the idea of buying experiences rather than more stuff this Christmas, don’t miss our top experience gift ideas for kids.

-At 13 and 16, the girls were the perfect age to try the off-road driving lessons for kids.
+At 13 and 16, the girls were the perfect age to try the off-road driving lessons.
 Big enough to see over the steering wheel, but young enough that the (I’m guessing) relatively basic exercises were very exciting!

 What to Expect from your Off-Road Driving Lesson